This Ain't a Scene, It's an Arms Race: Music video

 The video was directed by Alan Ferguson.
-Beginning with the end of the "Dance, Dance" video, it shows the band members leaving the video shoot among the supposed "fans", all but a few of which turn out to be cardboard cutouts.
+The sequel to the "Dance, Dance" video, it shows the band members leaving the video shoot among the supposed "fans", all but a few of which turn out to be cardboard cutouts.
 The video portrays the band in a series of "celebrity" situations such as dealing with paparazzi, as well as recording their song in a very out-of-character hip-hop studio (a reference to a song they recorded on Timbaland's album).
 Patrick starts singing and making strange movements with his hands, much like Joe Cocker.
 Guitarist Joe Trohman knocks a bottle of liquor out of a rapper's hand, and a tabloid headline reveals that the rappers proceeded to assault the band and throw them out of the studio.
 The next scene shows the band playing in a hotel room, making a huge mess partying.

 It transfers to Pete, at a photo shoot.
 The photographer (Ellis Martin-actor/photographer) takes a cell phone from his coworker and takes pictures with it, and prompts Pete to show his penis, making it look like Pete took them (in reference to real cell phone photos leaked from Pete's cell phone after he took them to send to his girlfriend).
 Several teenage girls are outraged after they see the pictures and realize Pete has a small penis.

 Following the incident, drummer Andy Hurley goes to a party at a parody of the Playboy Mansion with a crotch-stuffing.
 The scene goes back to the hotel room.
 While partying, a heavy set man jumps onto the other side of the bed that Pete is on, causing him to fall through a closed window to his death.